Craig Gerber (creator): Creation of Firebuds

 Firebuds is the first series to debut under Gerber's development deal with Disney Branded Television, which premiered on September 21, 2022.
 Firebuds is set in a fantastical world where people and anthropomorphic vehicles live in parallel, centering around a boy and this firetruck that aspire to become full-fledged firefighters at one point.
 With an emphasis on the spirit of community service and mindfulness of others, the characters in Firebuds aspire to follow their parent's "tire treads" to help others within this community.

 Critical reception

 Gerber has been noted for his representation of many different relatable situations children and individuals can go through.
 Marjorie Galas of Variety 411 praises his view on Princess Sofia's home life in Sofia the First, stating “A child of divorce himself, Gerber knew the blended family life and the adaptation to new surroundings and routines was relatable to a vast majority of the population, and the lessons that come from adaptation were bountiful.”

-Personal life

-A native of Miami, Gerber currently resides in Los Angeles with his wife and three sons.